The hornet belongs to the wasp family, and is the largest social wasp in Britain.

 These often misunderstood creatures are great to have in your garden, as they feed mainly on the insects and pests that ruin vegetables, flowers and plants.
 Adults have also been known to eat spiders, and queens eat tree sap and nectar while laying eggs or preparing for hibernation.

-As social insects, hornets live together in ‘papery’ nests – these are often built in tree hollows, although some have been found in wall cavities and guttering.
+As social insects, hornets live together in ‘papery’ nests.
+These are often built in tree hollows, although some have been found in wall cavities and guttering.
 They are constructed mainly from rotten wood and wood shavings, which the hornets chew up with saliva into a pliable pulp that can be easily moulded.

 The life-cycle of a hornet is similar to that of a wasp.
-In winter, female hornets hibernate – the majority don’t survive the winter period but the ones that do emerge in spring and become new queens.
+In winter, female hornets hibernate.
+The majority don’t survive the winter period but the ones that do emerge in spring and become new queens.
 They begin nest building and lay eggs that hatch into female workers, who then take over the nest building.
-As the building continues the queen lays both male and female eggs, which hatch and mate in summer.
+As the building continues, the queen lays both male and female eggs, which hatch and mate in summer.
 After summer the workers and males die, and the females go into hibernation again.

-Last date edited: 24 January 2019
+Last date edited: 16 November 2020